oygo/helpme/docs/Datatypes/Strings  - count occurences in a string.md

 ---
 parent: Datatypes
+title:  - count occurences in a string
+navorder: Strings
 ---

 use count() to count the number of times an element (e.g. a letter) occurs in a string: